ItzLarz31/se_project_coffeeshop/README.md

 ## Plan on improving the project

 Better background image colors for the header would be a nice change as the circles I feel are too dull with the white background and might not be visible on certain monitors with high contrast or brightness.

+### Live view

+For a live view of this project please go to this link. https://itzlarz31.github.io/se_project_coffeeshop/